ps2homebrew/Open-PS2-Loader/README.md

 FAT32 and EXFAT (since OPL v1.2.0 - rev1880), both use the MBR partition table

 Game files should be *ideally* defragmented either file by file or by whole drive.

-> NOTE: partial file fragmentation is supported (up to 64 fragments!) since OPL v1.2.0 - rev1893
+> NOTE: Partial file fragmentation is supported (up to 64 fragments!) since OPL v1.2.0 - rev1893

 If you choose to use the FAT32 file system, games larger than 4gb must use USBExtreme format (see OPLUtil or USBUtil programs).